BeamIO-Inc/algorithm_toolkit/README.md

 docker build -t atk-base -f ./docker/atk-base/Dockerfile .
 ```

-* This is a very light weight Ubuntu based Docker image, that contains the algorithm toolkit, as well as the latest version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) with Python 3 installed
+This is a very light weight Ubuntu based Docker image, that contains the algorithm toolkit, as well as the latest version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) with Python 3 installed.

 ## Running the atk-base Docker image we just built (Optional)

-* In theory, a user could work purely with this Docker image, however, see [example-project](cli/examples/project/README.md) for its intended use
+In theory, a user could work purely with this Docker image, however, see [example-project](cli/examples/project/README.md) for its intended use.

-* The following command can be used to run this Docker image
+The following command can then be used to run this Docker image:

 ``` shell
 docker run -d -p 5000:5000 --name atk-base-container atk-base
 ```

-* The container can then be accessed via
+The container can then be accessed via:

 ``` shell
 docker exec -it atk-base-container /bin/bash